loveshack/docs/source/advanced_components/application_insight/onegate_usage.rst

 Change Service cardinality
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 The number of Virtual Machines of a Service can be also modified from any of the Virtual Machines that have access to the OneGate Server.
-The Virtual Machines of Services are grouped in Roles and each Role has a cardinality (number of Virtual Machines).
-This cardinality can be increased or decreased, in case the given cardinality is lower than the current one, Virtual Machines will be terminated to meet the given number.
+The Virtual Machines of Services are grouped into Roles, and each Role has a cardinality (number of Virtual Machines).
+This cardinality can be increased or decreased.
+In case the given cardinality is lower than the current one, Virtual Machines will be terminated to meet the given number.
 If the cardinality is greater than the current one, new Virtual Machines will be instantiated using the VM Template associated to the Role.

 .. code::